dmerejkowsky/blog/content/en/post/0055-my-javascript-workflow.md

 * *green*: just get the tests to pass, write the feature as quickly and as simply as possible
 * *refactor*: consider the mess you've made, and clean it up.

-My cycle when developing Javascript encapsulates this workflow:
+My cycle when developing JavaScript encapsulates this workflow:

 1. Select a feature or a bug fix to implement
 2. Write tests or production code